FraunhoferISST/TREND/docs/docs/04-development/10-watermarker/trendmark.md

 # Trendmark
 The watermarker library uses bytes as the watermark content.
 This approach is very flexible and allows almost any content to be inserted as a watermark.
 However, when extracting a watermark, it is necessary to know how to interpret the bytes.
-The information needed correctly interpret the bytes can be included in the watermark at the cost of increasing the size of the watermark.
+The information needed to correctly interpret the bytes can be included in the watermark at the cost of increasing the size of the watermark.
 This makes it possible to extract and interpret watermarks from unknown sources, as long as they follow a predefined specification.
 The Trendmark class creates and implements such a specification.
 The specification is documented below.